abaheti95/abaheti95.github.io/index.md

 ---

 ## Research Mission🧑🏽‍🔬: Productivity AI
-Most current AI recommenders are trained to improve investor revenues while letting their applications deliver sub-par user experience.
+Most current AI agents are trained to improve revenues which don't usually align with what the users truly value.
+This makes the decisions made by AI baised and suboptimal.
 Instead, AI should help you learn, grow, achieve and get things done.
-Its training objective should be optimizing your potential.
-Therefore, I want to develop a productivity AI assistant that manages and executes your tasks by conversing with you (like [J.A.R.V.I.S.](https://en.wikipedia.org/wiki/J.A.R.V.I.S.)).
+Its training objective should be optimizing tasks and rewards that you prefer.
+I dream of creating a productivity AI assistant that manages and executes your tasks by conversing with you (like [J.A.R.V.I.S.](https://en.wikipedia.org/wiki/J.A.R.V.I.S.)).
 I believe communication is one of the most powerful tools invented by mankind.
 Giving computers the power of understanding human conversations will automate many repetitive jobs and accelerate innovation.

-To pursue this dream, I study and work on open-domain dialog, natural language generation, and deep learning.
+To pursue this dream, I study and work on open-domain dialog, large langauge models and reinforcment learning.
 Existing research in robotics [^1], embodied AI [^2] and large language models [^3] have demonstrated that fundamental blocks to build such a machine already exists!

 [^1]: [https://twitter.com/andyzengtweets/status/1537492802526928896](https://twitter.com/andyzengtweets/status/1537492802526928896)